5GCampus/tsn-testbed/README.md

+# Update comming soon
+We evolved the tesdbed structure and add more extensive tests to PTP, TAS and TA_prio with real world stream sets.
+The testbed will now called **TSN-FlexTest**

 # Flexible Measurement Testbed for Evaluating Time-Sensitive Networking

 The repository contains the code of a technical session paper at NetSoft2022.